hsnlab/escape/escape/doc/source/index.rst

     $ ./set_virtualenv.sh

-This script does the following steps:
+This script performs the following steps:
   * Install additional dependencies
   * Download, compile and install the 2.7.10 (currently the newest) Python interpreter in a separated directory